Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 The categories of personal information we may receive (as defined in the CCPA) are:

-- Identifiers — the email address you voluntarily provide in feedback.
+- Identifiers — the email address you voluntarily provide in feedback, and app-specific pseudonymous IDs used for analytics, purchase validation, and subscription entitlement access.

 - Sensory or health information — only processed on your device, never received by us.